siddiquipro/node-hbs/readme.md

 You only need location of views folder.

 - It needs to be an absolute path.
+- All handlebars files must end with `.hbs`.
-- all the partials and layouts should be inside the views folder.
+- All the partials and layouts should be inside the views folder.
-- partials will be automatically registered.
+- Partials will be automatically registered.
 - Default layout is main.hbs.
 But you can change it by passing `layoutName` in `render` method. e.g `hbs.render("home", data, "myLayout")`

 Directory Structure